jeffreycwitt/hn202/docs/class-12.md

 In this light consider the question I pose on the mid-term exam review sheet:

-> In what ways might the blurring of the boundaries between the sacred and secular in the run up to the first crusade lead to the development of new and more hostile conception of the "other"?
+> In what ways might the blurring of the boundaries between the sacred and secular in the run up to the First Crusade lead to the development of new and more hostile conception of the "other"?

 # Reflecting on Otherness

-Let's start with some of our own reflections on otherness.
+Let's start with some of our own reflections on "otherness".

 <div class="discussion" markdown="1">
 {:.rquestion}